 On April 14, 1828, an arduous undertaking was completed, one which would impact the way the American people would write, speak, and even think for years to come.
-It had taken over twenty years to finish, but at last the American Dictionary of the English Language was brought to publication.
+It took over twenty years to finish, but at last Webster’s American Dictionary of the English Language was brought to publication.

 Why Webster Compiled a Dictionary